Dervilla Mitchell: Recognition

 Mitchell is a Fellow of the Royal Academy of Engineering, a Fellow of the Institution of Engineers of Ireland, and a Fellow of the Irish Academy of Engineering.
-In 2014 she was appointed an honorary CBE (honorary because she is not a British or Commonwealth citizen).
-In 2016 University College Dublin awarded her an honorary Doctorate of Science.
-In 2020 she was awarded the RAEng President's medal.
+In 2014, she was appointed an Honorary Commander of the Order of the British Empire (CBE) - honorary because she is not a British or Commonwealth citizen.
+In 2016, University College Dublin awarded her an honorary Doctorate of Science.
+In 2020, she was awarded the RAEng President's medal.

 Personal life

 Mitchell is married and has three children, has been a local school governor, and enjoys cycling.
+She lives in Fulham.